 28% of students voted last year, even while campus shifted completely online and candidates had to restructure their campaigning.
 While 24% is low compared to last year, it is even lower when compared to the average 42% participation rate throughout the early-to-middle 2010s.

-SGA Election Commissioner Logan Graham ’22, who helped organize the logistical structure of candidates’ campaigning activities, expected a low turnout primarily due to an uncontested race for President and Vice President.
+SGA Election Commissioner Lila Graham ’22, who helped organize the logistical structure of candidates’ campaigning activities, expected a low turnout primarily due to an uncontested race for President and Vice President.

 “The 24% number is completely unsurprising,” Graham said.
 “Last year, while we were online and things had to get shifted, we also had three different pairs running for President and Vice President, and this time it was uncontested.
 An uncontested President and Vice President race absolutely depresses turnout very significantly.”